joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6564020/2025/08/20/wnba-sale-connecticut-sun/

 **Brentford reject bid worth up to £40m from Newcastle for Wissa**\
-`The DR Congo international wants the move to St James’s Park.`\
+`The DR Congo international wants the move to St James’ Park.`\
 https://nytimes.com/athletic/6508978/2025/08/20/yoane-wissa-brentford-newcastle-transfer-update/

 **Ask a Journalist: How Generative A.I.
 Is Reshaping Our Lives**\